NEUBIAS/training-resources/workshops/bioimage-analysis-fundamentals.md

 ### Activity

 - Open image: *_8bit_*
-	- Explore pixel values and pixels indices
+	- Explore different ways to inspect pixel values and indices
 	- Add image calibration
-	- Explore pixel coordinates
-		- Check whether the sofware changed indices to coordinates
+	- Check where the calibration is visible
-- Open image: *_float_*
-	- Explore pixel values

 ### Formative assessment

 True or false?